L4 Foot Health Practitioner Diploma Course

 We are an approved training provider of the Professional Association for Foot Health Practitioners (PAFHP) and a registered training school of the Complimentary Medical Association (CMA).

-You will get to train over a five day period in a modern and relaxed training environment and throughout this course you will be gradually guided with your skills and build up of experience.
+You will get to train over a seven day period in a modern and relaxed training environment and throughout this course you will be gradually guided with your skills and build up of experience.

 You will get plenty of practice working on course colleagues before then treating members of the public where you will gain plenty of experience in treating a wide variety of foot conditions.